 While playing in the same Arena that the San Francisco Seals played in they managed to live up to the Seals reputation as the Sharks did not perform well on the ice, setting an NHL record for losses in 1993 with 71.
 This led to the firing of the team’s first coach, George Kingston.

 San Jose Sharks History: Move to San Jose, Playoff Success

-The lockout delayed season in 1995 cancelled the All-Star game in San Jose but did not stop the team from another magical season as they knocked off the number two seeded Flames in seven games.
+The lockout-delayed season in 1995 canceled the All-Star Game in San Jose but did not stop the team from another magical season as they knocked off the number two-seeded Flames in seven games.
 The Sharks would eventually lose to the same Red Wings that they had beaten a year earlier in the second round.
 Kevin Constantine who was the coach behind both upsets was fired during the 1996 season and the Sharks did not make the playoffs for another two years.
 In 1996 the team brought on Dean Lombardi as their new GM who began to bring in new faces.
-Players including Tony Granato, Vincent Damphousse, Mike Ricci and Owen Nolan guided the Sharks future of success and gave the fans plenty of memorable moments starting with the 1997 All Star game.
+Players including Tony Granato, Vincent Damphousse, Mike Ricci and Owen Nolan guided the Sharks’ future of success and gave the fans plenty of memorable moments starting with the 1997 All-Star game.

 Hockey in the Bay Area